 - 1/2 cup raw cashews (soaked overnight or in HOT water for 1-2 hours and then drained)

 - 1/4 cup extra-virgin olive oil

-- 2-3 garlic cloves (3 cloves if they are on the smaller side)
+- 2 garlic cloves (1 clove if it's on the larger side)

 - 15-20 fresh basil leaves

 - 1/2 tsp. fine sea salt (plus more to taste)

 - 1/2 cup non-dairy milk (water works too)